hinsonan/hinsonan.github.io/_posts/2025-9-01-the-dark-arts-binding-c-to-python.md

 'Hello from California!
 Please come soon!'
 ```

 Well this seems a lot better and it is.
 The issue with Boost is incorporating it into the build process like `cmake` or your companies devops pipelines...Your cmake will need a lot of Boost dependencies and your docker images will have to suffer with the bloat.
 This is much better and can be a great option if you need other boost libraries in your program.
-If you do not need boost then their is a lighter weight more commonly used option called `pybind11`.
+If you do not need boost then there is a lighter weight more commonly used option called `pybind11`.

 ## PyBind11